wkumari/draft-wkumari-dnsop-localroot-bcp/draft-wkumari-dnsop-localroot-bcp.md

 Resolvers MAY allow fetching this information via HTTPS.
 Where possible, HTTPS should be preferred as it will allow for compression as well as the possibility of using low-cost, well-distributed CDNs to distribute the zone files.

+/* ED (WH): I don't think we can get away without describing how/where to pull this information from at some point.
+The ICANN https servers are one source, or should resolver code bases use their own defined CDNs? */

 Resolvers MUST validate the contents of the zone before using it.
 This SHOULD be done using the mechanism in {{RFC8976}}, but MAY be done by validating every signed record in a zone with DNSSEC {{RFC9364}}.